 - 1. Expansion of Territorial Jurisdiction.
 University Police shall have expanded territorial jurisdiction beyond all real property owned by University subject to the following conditions and locations: - (a) When University Police officers are conducting an investigation offense alleged to have been committed by a University student in certain off-campus buildings occupied by students by virtue of association with an organization given formal recognition or registration by University.
 A list of these buildings is provided in Attachment A to this agreement and is hereby incorporated into this Agreement.
-This list may be modified or updated at any time upon joint written agreement by the University or its designee and the Chief of Raleigh Police.

-(b) When on-duty, University Police officers will have expended territorial jurisdiction beyond real property owned by the University and within the City limits of the City of Raleigh in the following circumstances:

-(i) When a University Police officer has in his/her possession an arrest warrant, or has knowledge of an outstanding warrant, charging the individual with an offense that was committed on University-owned property.
+This list may be modified or updated at any time upon joint written agreement by the University or its designee and the Chief of Raleigh Police. - (b) When on-duty, University Police officers will have expended territorial jurisdiction beyond real property owned by the University and within the City limits of the City of Raleigh in the following circumstances: - (i) When a University Police officer has in his/her possession an arrest warrant, or has knowledge of an outstanding warrant, charging the individual with an offense that was committed on University-owned property.
 Prior to serving such a warrant, the University Police officer must contact the on duty Watch Commander with Raleigh Police, who will evaluate the situation and determine the need for assistance of the Raleigh Police.
 The University Police officers may proceed with the service of the warrant only after receiving the express consent of the Watch Commander.
-This request may be made verbally, but shall be followed up in written form.

-(ii) When the University Police officer has in his/her possession a valid search warrant issued pursuant to a crime committed on University owned property.
+This request may be made verbally, but shall be followed up in written form. - (ii) When the University Police officer has in his/her possession a valid search warrant issued pursuant to a crime committed on University owned property.
 Prior to serving or executing such a warrant, the University Police Officer must contact the on duty Watch Commander with Raleigh Police, who will evaluate the situation and determine the need for assistance of the Raleigh Police.
 The University Police officers may proceed with the service of the warrant only after receiving the express consent of the Watch Commander.
-This request may be made verbally, but shall be followed up in written form.

-(iii) When the University Police officer has probable cause to believe an individual has committed a misdemeanor or felony in the University Police officer's presence.
+This request may be made verbally, but shall be followed up in written form. - (iii) When the University Police officer has probable cause to believe an individual has committed a misdemeanor or felony in the University Police officer's presence. - (c) Except as provided for under paragraph 2 this Agreement, University Police officers shall not conduct routine patrol or take enforcement action based on patrol that occurs outside of University-owned property, or any area in which they have original territorial jurisdiction pursuant to N.C.G.S. § 116-40.5.